keirthana/anbox-cloud-docs/howto/install-appliance/install-on-aws.md

 Perform the following steps to finish the appliance installation on the virtual machine.
 If you are not already familiar with how to perform these steps, see {ref}`tut-installing-appliance` for detailed instructions.

+1. Prepare the virtual machine and install additional required packages.
+See {ref}`sec-prepare-machine` for instructions.
-1. Initialise the appliance
+1. Initialise the appliance.
+See {ref}`sec-initialise-appliance` for instructions.
-1. Register your Ubuntu SSO account with the appliance dashboard
+1. Register your Ubuntu SSO account with the appliance dashboard.
+See {ref}`sec-register-dashboard` for instructions.

 When you are done, you can log into the appliance dashboard using `https://your-machine-address` with your Ubuntu SSO account.